We Prepare Students for Their Careers

 We’re intentional about putting student interests first and using them to create projects for students to learn real skills.
 Our counselors help students design their projects so they can use them to learn relevant things for that specific career or field.

 We don’t chunk subjects together like Math I or English II.
 Instead, we let students lead with their own projects and when they finish, we take what they did and determine what academic credit they have earned.
+As students complete projects, we track their credits so that they can graduate on time and apply to college if needed.

 Because we’re measuring individual credits, students can visualize their learning progress and where they need to spend more time for mastery.
 And overtime, students will complete all academic subjects they need to graduate.